Income Based Repayment (IBR)

 How do I switch my repayment plan to Income Based Repayment?

-The Union Coverage and “Low Bono” Pilot Program is designed to provide LRAP support for graduates either working for a union or a small plaintiff side firm that predominantly provides services to underrepresented members of society in the following practice areas:
+The Low-Bono Program is designed to provide LRAP support for graduates from the class of 2010 and beyond working for either a union or a small plaintiff-side firm that predominantly provides services to underrepresented members of society in the following practice areas: